pktmasseta/pktmasseta.github.io/_brothers/index.md

 Brothers of PKT are also engaged in athletic activities and love playing sports.
 When not in the classroom or thriving in our professional careers, we find a way to remain engaged with sports via intramurals.
 A few even play varsity sports throughout the year.
 Even those that don't play a competitive or intramural sport pick up their own sporting activity.
 We are involved in:

+- Basketball
+- Boxing
+- Cross-Country
-- Football
+- Cycling
 - Dance
-- Cycling
 - Fencing
+- Football
+- Sailing
 - Soccer
+- Squash
 - Ultimate Frisbee
-- Cross-Country
-- Basketball
 - Weightlifting